Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

 \subsection{Toral $\pi$-submanifolds}

-\begin{lem} A toral $\pi$-submanifold $N$ of type I is homeomorphic to a solid torus or solid Klein-bottle and is a concave affine $3$-manifold of type I. \end{lem} \begin{proof} First by Lemma \ref{lem:bdsph}, there is no boundary component of $N$ homeomorphic to a sphere or a real projective plane.
+\begin{lemma} A toral $\pi$-submanifold $N$ of type I is homeomorphic to a solid torus or a solid Klein-bottle and is a concave affine $3$-manifold of type I. \end{lemma} \begin{proof} By Theorem \ref{thm:bdsph}, there is no boundary component of $N$ homeomorphic to a sphere or a real projective plane.

-By Definition \ref{defn:toralpi}, $N$ is covered by $R^o \cup I_{R}^o - \{x\}$ for a hemispherical crescent $R$ and $x \in I_R$ and hence is a concave affine $3$-manifold of type I.
+By Definition \ref{defn:toralpi}, $N$ is covered by $R^o \cup I_{R}^o - \{x\}$ for a hemispherical $3$-crescent $R$ and $x \in I_R$ and hence is a concave affine $3$-manifold of type I.

-Since the deck transformation group acts on the annulus $I_R^o -\{x\}$ properly discontinuously and freely, the group is isomorphic to a virtually infinite-cyclic group.
-By Theorem 5.2 of \cite{Hempel}, a toral $\pi$-submanifold is homeomorphic to a solid torus or a solid Klein bottle. \end{proof}
+Since the deck transformation group acts on the annulus $I_R^o -\{x\}$ properly discontinuously and freely, the deck transformation group of $\tilde N$ is isomorphic to a virtually infinite-cyclic group by Lemma \ref{lem:actann}.
+By Lemma \ref{lem:vic}, we are done. \end{proof}

-\begin{lem} Suppose that $\che M_{J}$ has no hemispherical $3$-crescent. {\rm (}See Hypothesis \ref{hyp:nohem}.{\rm )} Let $N$ be a concave affine $3$-manifold of type II in $M$ covered by $\Lambda(R) \cap N_{J}$ for a bihedral crescent $R$.
-We suppose that \begin{itemize} \item The Kuiper completion $\che N_J$ of some cover $N_J$ of the holonomy cover of $N$ contains a \hyperlink{term-tbc}{toral bihedral $3$-crescent} $S$ fixing a point $x \in I_S^o $ as an attracting fixed point. \item The deck transformation group of $N$ is virtually infinite-cyclic. \item $\dev_J: \Lambda(R) \cap N_J \ra H - K^o$ is an imbedding to its image containing $H-K$ for a compact convex domain $K$ in the $3$-hemisphere $H$ with $K^o \subset H^o$, $K^o \ne \emp$. \end{itemize} Then $N$ contains a unique \hyperlink{term-tsp}{toral $\pi$-submanifold of type II}, homeomorphic to solid torus or solid Klein-bottle, and the interior of every bihedral $3$-crescent in $\che N_J$ meets the inverse image of the toral $\pi$-submanifold in $N_J$. \end{lem} \begin{proof} First by Lemma \ref{lem:bdsph}, there is no boundary component of $N$ homeomorphic to a sphere or a real projective plane.
+\begin{lemma} Suppose that $\che M_{h}$ has no hemispherical $3$-crescent. {\rm (}See Hypothesis \ref{hyp:nohem}.{\rm )} Let $N$ be a concave affine $3$-manifold of type II in $M$ covered by $\Lambda(R) \cap N_{h}$ for a bihedral $3$-crescent $R$.
+We suppose that \begin{itemize} \item The Kuiper completion $\che N_h$ of some cover $N_h$ of the holonomy cover of $N$ contains a \hyperlink{term-tbc}{toral bihedral $3$-crescent} $S$ where a deck transformation $g$ acts on $S^o \cup I_S^o -\{x\} \subset N_h$, fixing a point $x \in I_S^o $ as an attracting fixed point. \item The deck transformation group of $N$ is virtually infinite-cyclic. \item $\dev_h|\Lambda(R) \cap N_h: \Lambda(R) \cap N_{h} \ra H^o - K^o$ is an embedding to its image containing $H^o-K$ for a compact convex domain $K$ in the $3$-hemisphere $H$ with $K^o \subset H^o$, $K^o \ne \emp$. \end{itemize} Then $N$ contains a unique maximal \hyperlink{term-tsp}{toral $\pi$-submanifold of type II}, homeomorphic to a solid torus or a solid Klein-bottle, and the interior of every bihedral $3$-crescent in $\che N_h$ meets the inverse image of the toral $\pi$-submanifold in $N_h$. \end{lemma} \begin{proof} By Theorem \ref{thm:bdsph}, there is no boundary component of $N$ homeomorphic to a sphere or a real projective plane.
+By definition, $N_h = \Lambda(S) \cap M_{h} $ for a bihedral $3$-crescent $S$.
+We obtain a toral bihedral $3$-crescent $R$ in $\che N_h$.